-The idea of film films and fiction and expanded universes has never personally appealed to me.
+The idea of fan fiction and expanded universes has never personally appealed to me.
 Fanboy obsession over every detail and minutiae of their objects of affection can border on obnoxious.
 Generally, I prefer to stick with original source material.
 However, the word of mouth surrounding Vincente DiSanti’s Friday the 13th fan film was too positive to ignore.
 And a quick look at the trailers on YouTube had me sold on the concept.
-With a Friday the 13th just a week away a quick review of Never Hike Alone seemed like a good appetizer ahead of some of the things I have planned for the blog next week.
+With a Friday the 13th just a week away a quick review of Never Hike Alone seemed like a good appetizer ahead of re-visiting the original series.

 With each failed attempt to resurrect the franchise since the 2009 reboot, fan conversations inevitably swirl around what direction a new film should adopt.
 At one point, rumours suggested that the next Friday the 13th might adopt a found-footage approach.
 Fortunately, this proposed iteration was abandoned before it got off the ground.